Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

-Fremont enjoys over 260 sunny days annually, mild temperatures, and low fog compared to coastal neighbors — making it a strong candidate for reliable, year-round solar energy production.
+Fremont enjoys over 260 sunny days annually, mild temperatures, and low cloud cover — making it an excellent location for solar production year-round.

 Solar Production in Fremont by Month